jimrandomh/vimunit/README.md

 - Marks: m,',`
 - End of line corner case for dw

+These levels are planned, but not yet implemented:

 Level 4
 - Block visual mode
 - Repetition with visual mode